The Holocaust in Latvia

 The Holocaust in Latvia refers to the crimes against humanity committed by Nazi Germany and collaborators victimizing Jews during the occupation of Latvia.
 From 1941 to 1944, around 70,000 Jews were murdered, approximately three-quarters of the pre-war total of 93,000.
+Yitzhak Arad has similar data, showing 73,000 to 74,000 Latvian Jews murdered in the Holocaust.
 In addition, thousands of German and Austrian Jews were deported to the Riga Ghetto.